-- Mars in 3D YouTube playlist
+- Planetary Surface in 3D YouTube playlist

 Persaud, D. M., Phillips, C. B., Methods of Estimating Initial Crater Depths on Icy Satellites using Stereo Topography, AGU Fall Meeting, 15-19 December, 2014.
 Oral presentation.

-HOMER Mission Concept development
+HOMER mission concept development

 Persaud, D. M., et al., 2016, HOMER: a smallsat ground penetrating radar sounding fleet to map planetary surfaces at high resolution, 47th Lunar and Planetary Conference.
 Poster.